great-expectations/great_expectations/docs/guides/how_to_guides/configuring_datasources/how_to_configure_a_redshift_datasource.rst

             - :ref:`Set up a working deployment of Great Expectations <tutorials__getting_started>`

-        To add a Redshift datasource, do this:
+        To add a Redshift datasource, do the following:

         #. **Install the required modules**